Electroosmotic lubrication flow in constricted microchannels with a compliant wall and DLVO interactions: Theoretical framework

-Electroosmosis arises from the interaction of the applied electric field with the diffuse part of the electrical double layer (EDL).
-For $\lambda_D \ll H_0$, the EDL is thin and the slip velocity at the wall follows the Helmholtz--Smoluchowski relation
+Electroosmosis results from the action of an applied electric field on the net charge in the electrical double layer (EDL).
+Throughout this work we restrict attention to thin, nonoverlapping EDLs,

-where $\zeta$ is the zeta potential and $\mu$ is the fluid viscosity.
-This slip condition emerges in the thin-EDL limit corresponding to $\lambda_D/H_0 \ll 1$, with nondimensionally $\kappa^* = \kappa H_0 \gg 1$.
-The asymptotic expansions of the Poisson-Boltzmann and Stokes equations show that the electrostatic forcing is confined to narrow $O(\lambda_D)$ layers near the charged walls, while the bulk remains electroneutral with a nearly plug-like velocity profile.
-For typical microfluidic conditions, $H_0 \sim 100~\mathrm{nm}$ and $c \gtrsim 10~\mathrm{mM}$ give $\lambda_D \lesssim 3~\mathrm{nm}$ and thus $\kappa^* \gtrsim 30$, justifying the thin-EDL approximation.
-For $\kappa^* \gtrsim 10$, the correction remains within a few percent.
-We adopt the convention that $E_x L / \Delta\phi > 0$ for a positive potential drop along the positive $x$ direction.
-For, $\zeta < 0$ (typical for oxide or PDMS surfaces), Eq.~\eqref{eq:ueo} implies that electroosmotic slip is in the negative $x$ direction, and $u_{\mathrm{eo}} / U_\star = -E(x)$.
-With insulating walls, the axial current density is uniform and the total current per unit width is,

-where $K_s$ is the surface conductance of each wall.
-In the thin-EDL limit with negligible surface conduction ($K_s = 0$), Eq.~\eqref{eq:ohm} reduces to $\sigma_b h E_x = \text{const}$, implying that $h u_{\mathrm{eo}}$ is uniform along the channel.
-When $K_s$ is finite, surface conduction slightly modifies the electroosmotic flux, characterized by the Dukhin number $Du = K_s / (\sigma_b H_0)$.
-The potential drop across the channel is given by,

-so that constricted regions contribute most to the effective electrical resistance through a harmonic-mean weighting.